 Dandenong Market remains open for our community as we are classified as an essential service by both the Victorian and Australian Governments.
 We fall under the same category as supermarkets and supermarkets.

-All non-food stalls including all small businesses in the Bazaar, as well as our plant and flower sellers, key cutters, pet supplies seller, tools and garden suppliers and our popular auction will remain closed until further notice.
+All non-food stalls including all small businesses in the Bazaar, as well as our plant and flower sellers, key cutters, pet supplies seller, tools and garden suppliers and our popular auction are open.

 We are taking every precaution to ensure the Market remains safe and welcoming for our visitors.

 The Market is the perfect place to find fresh, affordable fruit and vegetables, meat and fish, bread and deli items.
+It also a treasure trove of merchandise at fantastic prices.
 Supporting small family businesses during these times is vital as they nurture and diversify our community.

 It’s been heart-warming to watch the community come together to support these traders when they’ve needed it.
 To those people, we sincerely thank you.